nymous/pydantic-vault/README.md

 ## Known limitations

 - Pydantic by default takes up ~80 MB, because it is compiled to a native extension and optimized for speed instead of file size.
-If you don't rely much on Pydantic (you only use it for your app configuration with Pydantic-Vault, you parse/serialize a low volume of JSON, your code is generally slow and Pydantic wouldn't be the bottleneck) you can use the flag `--no-binary pydantic` when running `pip install` to install the pure-Python version instead of the compiled one (which comes at less than 1 MB).
+If you don't rely much on Pydantic (you only use it for your app configuration with pydantic-settings-vault, you parse/serialize a low volume of JSON, your code is generally slow and Pydantic wouldn't be the bottleneck) you can use the flag `--no-binary pydantic` when running `pip install` to install the pure-Python version instead of the compiled one (which comes at less than 1 MB).
 You can also add the flag on its own line in your `requirements.txt`.
 See this discussion https://github.com/samuelcolvin/pydantic/issues/2276 for more information.

-- On KV v1 secret engines, if your secret has a `data` key and you do not specify a `vault_secret_key` to load the whole secret at once, Pydantic-vault will only load the content of the `data` key.
+- On KV v1 secret engines, if your secret has a `data` key and you do not specify a `vault_secret_key` to load the whole secret at once, pydantic-settings-vault will only load the content of the `data` key.
   For example, with a secret `kv/my-secret`
   ```
   Key             Value